terranix/terranix/README.md

   }) { };
 ```

+to your NixOS overlays or your `shell.nix`.

 ## Documentation

-just run `man terranix` to get an short overview, and a detailed documentation about all
+Run `man terranix` to get an overview on how to use it.
-providers which are currentlyc supported.